NLP Core Skills: 4 days in the New Forest – Easter 15-18 April ’17 (5 places available)

-But the name Neuro-Linguistic Programming has been around for around 40 years so it looks like we are stuck with it.
+But the name Neuro-Linguistic Programming has been around for around over four decades so it looks like we are stuck with it.
 Which is why it is generally abbreviated to the initials NLP.

 You could say that NLP has become successful not because of the title but in spite of it!

-Let’s face it – if something with such a weird name can become this popular it must be good – because the title does not do it many favours.
+Let’s face it – if something with such a weird name can become so popular it must be good – because the title doesn’t do it many favours.

 Definitely not – which is unfortunate if you’re trying to figure out where to learn NLP.
 The quality of NLP that you get is dependent on with which organisation you learn it and how you learn it.